How to Help my Dog Care for her Puppies

 If you're looking to find the puppies a new home, remember that they can't be separated from their mother until they are at least three months old.
 If you need more advice, take a look at our article on how to care for a newborn dog.

-If you'd like to read similar articles to How to Help my Dog Care for her Puppies, we recommend you browse around our Pets category.
+If you want to read similar articles to How to Help my Dog Care for her Puppies, we recommend you visit our Pets category.